Aks18had/Airbnb_2019_NYC/README.md

 **Conclusion of the Project:**

 Summarizing the key insights and their implications for Airbnb:

-Pricing strategies might need to be neighborhood-specific.
+* Pricing strategies might need to be neighborhood-specific.

-Marketing efforts could focus on promoting less popular room types or areas.
+* Marketing efforts could focus on promoting less popular room types or areas.

-Hosts with multiple listings contribute significantly to the platform's supply.
+* Hosts with multiple listings contribute significantly to the platform's supply.

-Reviews are crucial for understanding listing popularity and guest satisfaction
+* Reviews are crucial for understanding listing popularity and guest satisfaction

-The dataset contains around 49,000 observations and 16 columns, with a mix of categorical and numeric values.
+* The dataset contains around 49,000 observations and 16 columns, with a mix of categorical and numeric values.

-The columns likely include information such as listing ID, name, host ID, neighborhood, room type, price, minimum nights, number of reviews, last review date, reviews per month, number of listings per host, availability, and more.
+* The columns likely include information such as listing ID, name, host ID, neighborhood, room type, price, minimum nights, number of reviews, last review date, reviews per month, number of listings per host, availability, and more.

+* From the above data analysis process we can deduce that there are certain factors that impacts the properties of listings , like geographical locations , availability , minimum nights etc. The above visualizations displays these very factors & how they impacts the listings.

 DONE.